How Different is Test Case Prioritization for Open and Closed Source Projects?: Methods

 \textbf{B3:} B3 implements the ``Exponential Decay Metric'' (mentioned earlier in this paper) to calculate the ranking values of test cases~\cite{kim2002history, fazlalizadeh2009prioritizing}:

 where variables in these equations are defined as: \bi \item $B_i$: The test result in build $i$. $B_i = 0$ if test passed and $B_i = 1$ if test failed. \item $\alpha$: The learning rate.
-In our experiments, $\alpha = 0.9$ reaches highest performance. \item $P_j$: Exponential Decay value of test case $j$. \ei A test case with a higher Exponential Decay value will be executed earlier.
-For example, in \tbl{B3Example}, Exponential Decay values for $T_1$ to $T_4$ are $\{0.901, 0.9, 0.01, 0.1\}$.
-Thus, B3 approach will rank test cases in $B_5$ in the order $\{T_1, T_2, T_4, T_3\}$.
+In our experiments, we test the value of $\alpha$ from 0 to 1 with 0.1 interval.
+We find $\alpha = 0.9$ reaches highest performance. \item $P_j$: Exponential Decay value of test case $j$. \ei

+A test case with higher Exponential Decay value will be executed earlier.
+In example A, the Exponential Decay values for $T_1$ to $T_4$ are $\{0.0001, 0.091, 0.0099, 0.9909\}$.
+In example B, the Exponential Decay values for $T_1$ to $T_4$ are $\{0.0099, 0.0901, 0.909, 0.01\}$.
+The metrics and the corresponding orders of the two examples are shown in~\tbl{B3Example}.

 \textbf{B4:} B4 prioritizes test cases by implementing the ROCKET Metrics~\cite{marijan2013TCP, cho2016history}.
 In the ROCKET Metrics, prioritization value $P=\{P_1, P_2, \cdots, P_n\}$ is calculated as follow: